pcardotatgit/ISE-Automation-Workshop/README.md

 **READY**

-- First step, let's identify in ISE an Endpoint we could use for the demo.
+- **Step 1 :**, let's identify in ISE an Endpoint we could use for the demo.
 The goal is to get close to a real life scenario.
 So from the ISE Operation => live Session, identify an host in session which has an IP address ( the host must have an IP address ).

 Copy the IP address of this host.
 We need it to setup our demo data.

-- Second, deploy the **"demo_syslog_generator**.
+- **Step 2 :**, deploy the **"demo_syslog_generator"**.
 Go to the terminal console and activate the python virtual environment if not done ( windows type **a** ) And we have to start with the **0-create_syslog_file.py** script.
 This one creates a customized **syslogs.txt** file which contains syslog Message from Cisco Firewall taken from a real life scenario.
     - run it and when asked type the IP addess you selected before from ISE Live Logs
     - Okay ready.
 Don't close this console

-- Step 3 : Start he **demo_syslog_server**.
+- **Step 3 :** Start he **"demo_syslog_server"**.
 Open a second terminal console in the same working directory a activate again a python virtual environment.
-    - run the syslog server ** python syslog_server.py**
+    - run the syslog server **python syslog_server.py**
     - You are supposed to see the server waiting for syslogs.
 Paste the **z_pxgrid-creds.txt** file created by scripts in Lab 3 in the in the **"demo_syslog_server"** working directory.

 The syslog server is a very basic tool packaged for the demo.
 Don't hesitate to review the code, it is quite easy to understand.